Parking-Master/Gametime.js-X/README.md

 Setting up and using this API is simple and easy.
 Here, we'll show you how to connect to the Gametime.js-X socket server (or use PubNub instead), then we'll show you how to send a JavaScript function over the internet.
 We'll also show you additional methods like setting the max players on one channel, disconnecting player(s), and generating UUIDs for a user.

 #### Setting the channel
 Channels (in the context of a socket server) are like chat rooms.
 Only people inside them will be able to send and recieve messages to and from other users connected to the channel.
-It is required to create a unique indentifier to seperate channels in a game or chat room.
+It is required to create a unique identifier to seperate channels in a game or chat room.

 In other words, a group of users connected to a certain channel will be able to interact with each other over the internet using Gametime.js-X.